TonyXie30/Cloud-computing-project/README.md

     # Password: prom-operator
     # Then go under connections -> add new connection -> search for loki -> on the top right, press "add data source"
     # Then under the connection field, find the URL box and paste http://loki:3100 as the url
-    # then scroll down to press "Save & test" and you're done setting up the monitoring and logging service!
+    # then scroll down to press "Save & test" and you're done setting up the monitoring and logging services!

     ```
 2. **Step 2**: Deploy the microservices and front-end.